alanverdugo/alanverdugo.github.io/_posts/2020-12-21-zelda-botw.md

 ---
 id: 2387
-title: The Legend of Zelda: Breath of the Wild
+title: The Legend of Zelda - Breath of the Wild
 date: 2020-12-21T11:21:36-05:00
 author: Alan Verdugo
 layout: post